Ratification of the eCMR protocol in Europe

 In total, the eCMR protocol has been ratified by 33 countries so far:

-Belarus, Bulgaria, Denmark, Czech Republic, Estonia, Finland, France, Iran, Latvia, Lithuania, Luxembourg, Moldova, The Netherlands, Germany, Norway, Oman, Poland, Portugal, Russia, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, Tajikistan, Ukraine ,United Kingdom of Great Britain and Northern Ireland and Uzbekistan.
+Belarus, Bulgaria, Denmark, Czech Republic, Estonia, Finland, France, Germany, Iran, Latvia, Lithuania, Luxembourg, Moldova, The Netherlands, Norway, Oman, Poland, Portugal, Russia, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, Tajikistan, Ukraine ,United Kingdom of Great Britain and Northern Ireland, Uzbekistan, Kyrgyzstan, Azerbaijan, and Turkmenistan.

-Several other countries, such as Germany and Italy are currently working on the ratification of the eCMR.
+Several other countries, such as Italy are currently working on the ratification of the eCMR.